 Among those with excessive internet usage, alcohol and marijuana abuse is common.
 Addictions travel in flocks and switching one addiction for another is commonly reported in recovery circles.

-Some authors have proposed that this may be a variant of Obsessive Compulsive Disorder (OCD.)
-Use of the internet may be a way of reducing anxiety in those with OCD.
+Some authors have proposed that this may be a variant of Obsessive-Compulsive Disorder (OCD.)
+The use of the internet may be a way of reducing anxiety in those with OCD.
 Other authors have noted that the anxiety in Internet addiction is more like that in drug addiction, the addict becomes anxious when they are unable to get the thing that is the object of their addiction.

 Three variations of internet addiction appear likely